 But overall, with some decent force feedback, realistic visual quality and an all-round good driving experience, Forza Motorsport 7 is definitely a brilliant choice for gamers looking for a realistic sim racer.
 However, there are alternatives out there for specific playstyles, with some offering more realism in a particular aspect of the racing experience.
 Let’s take a look at some of them now.

 5 Alternatives To Forza Motorsport

-The first and most obvious alternative to Forza Motorsport 7 is its PlayStation rival Gran Turismo Sport.
-While only accessible to those with a PlayStation, if you have both consoles and are stuck between the two franchises, GT Sport offers a lot of what Forza offers, and improves upon many aspects too.
-Check out our full review of that game here.
+The first and most obvious alternative to Forza Motorsport 7 is its PlayStation rival Gran Turismo 7.
+While only accessible to those with a PlayStation, if you have both consoles and are stuck between the two franchises, GT7 offers a lot of what Forza offers, and improves upon many aspects too.

 3. Dirt Rally 2.0

 However, if you’re a rally fan then you’ll want to go for Dirt Rally 2.0 instead.
 While Forza Motorsport 7 does offer a few open wheel racing cars that don’t come close to the experience F1 2020 offers, there are no tracks where you can put the rally cars – like the Audi Quattro – through their paces.
 For that kind of off-road realism, Dirt Rally 2.0 is your best bet.

 However, if you want all round realism while still enjoying the progression offered by games, like Forza Motorsport 7’s story/career mode, then Project Cars 2 is a brilliant choice.
 With some of the most realistic driving physics and track dynamics outside of iRacing and rFactor, PC2 also offers a brilliant career mode among other excellent game modes.